CitrineInformatics/citrine-python/docs/source/getting_started/projects_and_users.rst

 Users can also be removed from a Project.
 This is achieved with the :func:`~citrine.resources.project.Project.remove_user` method.

-Update User's Role in a Project
+Update User's Role and Actions in a Project
 ---------------------------
 A user's role in a Project can be updated.
 The method :func:`~citrine.resources.project.Project.update_user_role` facilitates changing a User's role.